-- Find the time at which the object hits the ground. - For any of the 4 methods, find, sketch, or plot the position as as function of t. - 2.
-Compartmental analysis Lab 5, Tuesday Oct.
-12, due Wed.
-Oct.
-20. A tank whose volume is 200 L initially contains 100 L of water and 100 grams of salt.
+- Find the time at which the object hits the ground.
+Since you cannot obtain the velocity as a function of time, then you cannot "just integrate" to get the position function as a function of time.
+Consequently, you must be creative.
+Any logical estimate is better than no answer!
+Explain your answer. - For any of the 4 methods, find, sketch, or plot the position as as function of t. - 2.
+Compartmental analysis Lab 5.A tank whose volume is 200 L initially contains 100 L of water and 100 grams of salt.
 A solution containing 0.5 g/L of salt is pumped into the tank at a rate of 6 L/min, and the well-stirred mixture flows out at a rate of 4 L/min.
 How much salt is in the tank just before the solution overflows.
 How much salt is in the tank 10 minutes after it starts overflowing?
 (Careful!!
 Answering this question requires using a second differential equation!!
 How can you show your solutions on a single graph?
 Some "cutting and pasting" may be useful.) - 3.
 Bacteria growth and "parameter matching."
-Lab 6, Tuesday Oct.
-19, due Wed.
-Oct.
-27. Assume that the number of bacteria in a culture grows at a rate that is proportional to the amount present.
+Lab 6.Assume that the number of bacteria in a culture grows at a rate that is proportional to the amount present.
 After 5 hours there were 50 grams of bacteria present, and after 10 hours there were 60 grams of bacteria present.
 Determine the initial size of the culture and the doubling time of the population.
 For numerical solutions (method 3), you can determine the constant of proportionality either by trial and error, or by using the Manipulate command.